 Preliminary data from a study being conducted at the University of Calgary’s Cumming School of Medicine show high levels of radon in the Calgary area.
-One out of eight homes have unacceptably high levels of the gas, posing a public health concern that every homeowner should take seriously.
+One out of eight homes have unacceptably high levels of the gas, posing a public health concern every homeowner should take seriously.

 What Is Radon?

 Radon is a heavy radioactive gas that occurs naturally.
-It is part of the decay chains of both uranium and thorium, elements that exist in large quantities within granite bedrock.
+It is part of the decay chains of both uranium and thorium, elements existing in large quantities within granite bedrock.
 As uranium and thorium slowly transform into lead, radon is one of the byproducts.
 It has a short half-life (just 3.8 days) but is a concern because there’s so much of it around; just how much depends upon local geology.
 Lifelong chronic exposure to radon is a leading cause of lung cancer, second only to smoking.

 Why Would Radon Be In Your House?